25ashu/Stopwatcher/README.md

-Tic-Tac-Toe website for internship with prodigy infotech
+Stopwatch website for internship with prodigy infotech